[Jun/Jul ’26 added!] Baseball fans: Capital One once again has great seats for 5,000 miles each

 a man taking a selfie in a baseball stadium

-Note: Some readers have been a bit confused because Capital One sells cardholder exclusive tickets, which are a great deal and are what this post is mostly about, but when they don’t have the cardholder exclusive tickets available they also sell general secondhand market tickets (which are typically an awful deal).
-See the heading below “How to find the good Capital One cardholder exclusive tickets” for more.
+Note: Some readers have been a bit confused because Capital One sells cardholder-exclusive tickets, which are a great deal and what this post is mostly about, but when those aren’t available, they also sell general secondhand market tickets (which are typically an awful deal).
+See the heading below, “How to find the good Capital One cardholder exclusive tickets,” for more.

 a group of people in a stadium